IDEMSInternational/open-app-builder/documentation/docs/components/audio.md

 # Audio

-Audio refers to any form of sound or sound-related content that can be played, recorded, processed or interacted within the app.
-Audio can include various types of sound such as music, spoken dialogue, sound effects and other auditory elements.
+This component enables one to play audio files such as music or recorded audio within the app.
+It provides a means to play and pause, check audio progress and control playback.

 ## Example